louiselessel/Touchdesigner-tools/README.md

 - From Shadertoy to Touchdesigner
 - From Shadertoy to Touchdesigner to Raspberry Pi 4 (using pi3D)

-This is a work in progress but it will convert rudamentary shaders with no buffers.

 How to use:
 Simply paste the code into one of the op called "paste_shadertoy_here".
 Make sure to connect it to the op called "SHADERTOY_to_TD".